Pontlalocus/DCMotorDriver/README.md

-## Overview
+## 2.0  Overview

-DC Motor Driver board is a shield for Arduino nano to drive motors or similar loads with BJT Transistors.
+DC Motor Driver board is a shield for Arduino nano to drive motors on the simplest way possible.
+It uses only high side driver suply to the motor with Bipolar Junction Transistors (BJT).

+The Board can handle 4 Motors each of the motors are connected to the V(+) and V(-) directly to the output.
+No other connections to drive th motors are required.

-This board will only operate as low side driver with 4 oputputs that can handle PWM pulses.
+This board will only operate as a high side driver with 4 oputputs that can handle PWM pulses.
+The PWM pulses are internally generated on the Arduino nano.
+It is important that the Arduino nano is assembled to the board and programmed with the correct software for the motors to be able to work.

+The board is capable of reading the current of each motor independently by using a shunt resistor to ground.
+The current measurement is injected to the Analaog port of the Arduino Nano.
+We use the Ports A0 to A3 to each of the motor current.
+More information on how to read the values is explained below.

-## Block Diagram
+## 3.0  Block Diagram

 <_Pending_>

+## 4.0  External Connections

-## Main Connector Pinout
+## 4.1  Main Connector Pinout

 |  Ref Des      | Pin #         | Signal Name   | Description        |
 | ------------- |---------------| --------------|--------------------|